David Platt (Coronation Street): Storylines

 In October 2016, David wants revenge for Kylie's murder, believing that there will be no justice for her.
-He publicly names Clayton, despite Clayton being fifteen years old, as Kylie's killer and attempts to kill Macca Hibbs, Clayton's step-brother, while he's in hospital.
-David plans his final act of revenge on Clayton by crashing his new car into the police van Clayton is in by igniting a large amount of petrol to blow them both up.
-After he makes a suicide video, Gail, Nick, and Sarah see it and lock David inside the cellar of the Bistro until the trial is finished.
-After tricking Gail into thinking that he has committed suicide, David escapes the Bistro, gets into his car that is doused in petrol and drives off.
-However, as he speeds along, David spots Lily on the road and swerves to avoid her, but ends up flipping the car, which lands on Lily and Gary (who had attempted to rescue Lily).
-Some of the residents are able to get Gary and Lily out as David manages to get out of the car.
-However, a spark causes the car to catch fire and explodes, setting Anna on fire leaving her badly injured, while David looks on in horror.
-Sarah admits to Gary, who she is in a relationship with, what David did, but she persuades him not to tell anyone for the sake of Max and Lily.
+He publicly names Clayton as Kylie's killer, despite Clayton being fifteen years old.
+David attempts to kill Macca Hibbs, Clayton's step-brother, whilst he is in hospital.
+David plans his final act of revenge on Clayton, by crashing his new car into a police van Clayton is in, by igniting a large amount of petrol to blow them both up.
+Gail, Nick and Sarah see David's suicide note, and lock him inside the cellar of the Bistro until the trial finishes After tricking Gail into thinking that he has committed suicide, David escapes the Bistro, gets into his car that is doused in petrol and drives off.
+However, as he speeds along, David spots Lily on the road, and swerves to avoid her, but ends up flipping the car, which lands on Lily and Gary (who attempted to rescue Lily).
+Some of the residents are able to get Gary, and Lily out, and David manages to get out of the car.
+However, a spark causes the car to catch fire and explodes, setting Anna on fire, leaving her badly injured, while David watches in horror.
+Sarah admits to Gary, who she is in a relationship with, what David had done, but she persuades him not to tell anyone, for the sake of Max, and Lily.
 David inherits £20,000 from a client who dies, as well as a dog named after him.
-Gary finds out from Sarah about the money, so David gives Anna and Kevin £19,000.
+Gary finds out from Sarah, about the money, so David gives Anna and Kevin £19,000.
 In 2017, he begins a relationship with an older woman, Shona Ramsey (Julia Goulding), who he later discovers is Clayton's estranged mother.
-Despite this, they reconcile after working together to imprison Shona's ex-boyfriend Nathan Curtis (Christopher Harper) for sexually grooming Bethany.
-By November 2017, he went through a dramatic change in appearance and grew a beard.
+Despite this, they reconcile after working together, to imprison Shona's ex-boyfriend Nathan Curtis (Christopher Harper) for sexually grooming Bethany.
+By November 2017, he dramatically changes in appearance, and grows a beard.

 Julia Goulding (pictured) portrays David's second wife, Shona.